Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - Added a runologist's house to villages

 **Improvemnts**
+- The fourth ability is now activated if the power rune is active
 - The energium shield can now be enchanted to isolation

 **API changes**